No Bake Nuggets (2 variations)

 • 1 cup rolled oats

-• 3 Tbsp cocoa powder or use carob powder
+• 3 Tbsp cocoa powder or substitute with carob powder

 • ½ cup raisins, optional (60 g/2 oz)